 Our whey protein is made in the French Alps and is unique in the world.

-All our proteins
+All our protein powders

 We are pharmacists, athletes and regular consumers of our products.
 We have designed and manufacture a whey protein unique in the world, derived from pasture milk from the Rhône-Alpes region (France), with no additives or sweeteners, for maximum performance.